paulalexwilson/jaxrs-cxf-spring-annotation/README.md

        }
     }

-In addition to this, it makes sense to also allow the wholesale registration of services by annotation, by name, or by assignability:
+In addition to this, it makes sense to also allow the wholesale registration of services by annotation:

     @Configuration
     @EnableJaxRsServer